-From October 2013 to 2018, he served as Primate and Archbishop of the United States and Bishop of Pennsylvania.
-As Archbishop, he worked tirelessly for the cause of unity among American Old-Catholics and brought theological clarity to the religious identity of Old-Catholics.
-He vigorously advocated for the religious rights of Old-Catholics as a religious minority in the United States; and most especially, against the discrimination toward American Old-Catholics by the Union of Utrecht.
-During his tenure, he also developed strong ecclesial relationships between American Old-Catholics and Anglicans around the world, and especially in Africa, signing agreements of full communion, based upon the canonical significance of the theology of the 1931 Bonn Agreement.
-He further advanced ecumenical relations between U.S. Old-Catholics and other Christian churches, becoming elected to the Board of Directors of the Pennsylvania Council of Churches in 2015.
-He also defended the orthodox faith of Old-Catholics and developed relations with the Eastern Orthodox Churches in the United States.
-As a scholar and professor himself, he brought high standards of theological education and spiritual depth to priestly formation by establishing a successful ministry formation program affiliated with the small, independent college he founded and chartered in Florida in 2012.
-He argued for the necessity of a formal Code of Canon Law for the Old Catholic Church in the United States, providing rights and justice for the faithful and led the Commission on drafting the canons.
-He also brought high liturgical standards to the Church, and led the Commission on Liturgy to publish its own Altar Book.
-While archbishop, he also purchased an historic estate in Pennsylvania by his own generosity and founded St. Willibrord Priory that has become the spiritual center for Old-Catholics in the United States.
-Finally, the Archbishop is Ecclesiastical Endorser for Old-Catholic priests serving as Chaplains and Commissioned Officers in the U.S. Armed Forces and in the Veteran's Administration.
+From October 2013 to 2018, he served as Archbishop.
+In this office, he worked tirelessly for the cause of unity among American Old-Catholics and brought theological clarity to the religious identity of American Old-Catholics.
+He vigorously advocated for the rights of Old-Catholics as a religious minority in the United States; and most especially, against the discrimination toward American Old-Catholics by the Union of Utrecht.
+During his tenure, he also developed strong ecclesial relationships between American Old-Catholics and Anglicans around the world, and especially in Africa, establishing agreements of full communion, based upon the canonical significance of the theology of the 1931 Bonn Agreement.
+He further advanced ecumenical relations between U.S. Old-Catholics and other Christian churches, having served on the Board of Directors of the Pennsylvania Council of Churches from 2015 to 2020.
+During this time, he also served as Ecclesiastical Endorser for Old-Catholic clergy serving as Chaplains and Commissioned Officers in the U.S. Armed Forces and in the Veteran's Administration.

-A philosopher, theologian and respected scholar, Archbishop de Paulo holds the Ph.D. and Ph.L. degrees from the Pontificia Università Gregoriana in Rome, a M.A. degree in philosophy and theology from Villanova University and a B.A. degree in philosophy from La Salle University.
+A philosopher, theologian and scholar, Professor de Paulo holds the Ph.D. and Ph.L. degrees from the Pontificia Università Gregoriana in Rome, a M.A. degree in philosophy and theology from Villanova University and a B.A. degree in philosophy from La Salle University.
 His wrote his doctoral dissertation on the historical and philosophical influence of St. Augustine on Martin Heidegger’s Sein und Zeit, having the renowned Anglican theologian John Macquarrie as a guest reader.
 He also conducted doctoral research at the Katholieke Universiteit Leuven in Belgium, working under the mentorship of the Rev. Professor Tarsicius van Bavel, O.S.A.
 While an undergraduate, he completed studies in philosophy and literature at the Universitè de Fribourg in Switzerland.
-Having earned his doctorate at the age of twenty-seven, Professor de Paulo has held several professorial appointments, having lectured at the Gregorian University in Rome, Fordham University, Boston College and Temple University over the last twenty-four years.
+Having earned his doctorate at the age of twenty-seven, Professor de Paulo has held several professorial appointments, having lectured at the Gregorian University in Rome, Fordham University, Boston College and Temple University over the last twenty-six years.
 He has also published many scholarly articles and books, and he continues to lecture widely in Europe and in the United States in various visiting and adjunct appointments.

-A social activist, Dr. de Paulo is a strong advocate for national healthcare, public higher education as well as the rights of minorities and immigrants.
+In recognition of his scholarship and his dedication to the Church and the community, Dr. de Paulo has received many honors and awards, including several Decorations and Orders of Knighthood.
 In recognition of his many years working as an advocate for the homeless, then Governor Paul E. Patton of the Commonwealth of Kentucky, conferred upon him an honorary Commission as Colonel in the Kentucky State Guard and appointed him to the Governor’s Staff in 2002.